Elevating The Home Builder Customer Experience

 But this makes it a huge opportunity to make them feel appreciated and looked after.

-People buy a home for many fantastic reasons.
+People buy a home for many reasons.
 But by the point of decision, the forest can be lost for the trees.
-It can be helpful to assume most new homebuyers will at least unconsciously ask themselves, "Am I making the right decision?"
+It can be helpful to assume most new home buyers will at least unconsciously ask themselves, "Am I making the right decision?"

-As the provider of their very own home builder customer experience, it's your job to delight buyers even at the point of sale.
-When you deliver an amazing customer experience, homebuyers will feel assured and remain confident in their purchase decision from start to finish.
+As the provider of their very own home builder customer experience, it's your job to delight home buyers even at the point of sale.
+When you deliver an amazing customer experience, home buyers will feel assured and remain confident in their purchase decision from start to finish.

-Aside from securing the sale, raising the likelihood of referrals and turning a customer into a brand evangelist, there are good reasons to be deliberate with your decision-making phase including:
+Aside from securing the sale, improving your customer experience will increase the likelihood of referrals and turning a customer into a raving fan.

 If you're already mindful of your end-to-end customer experience, that's great news.
 But let's close with a final phase most businesses ignore or drastically underemphasize.